-Faced with the prospect of putting together a complete computer system for $1000, Hello Computers has come up with a configuration that is suitable for all sorts of pursuits, including multimedia and 3-D gaming.
+Faced with the prospect of putting together a complete computer system for $1000, Hello Computers, a new vendor in the Best Buys charts, has come up with a configuration that is suitable for all sorts of pursuits, including multimedia and 3-D gaming.

 It features a Socket-939 AMD Athlon 64 3000+ CPU as well as 512MB of DDR400 RAM and a Leadtek GeForce PX6600TD PCI Express graphics adapter.
 These components sit in a Foxconn NF4K8AC-RS motherboard, which is based on the NVIDIA nForce4 chipset.
 This platform gives the system a good raft of connectivity, including up to eight USB 2.0 ports, a 10/100 Ethernet port, PS/2, serial and parallel ports and even an S/PDIF coaxial port for digital audio output.